stevna/BINF4241-group11/Assignment3/Answers.md

 1. We implemented the Iterator-Pattern in the “Game” class to iterate over the chess pieces and the players.
 Both are store in a lists with a different underlying presentation.
 The chess pieces are stored in an arraylist and the players are stored in an array.
 The implementation of this pattern allows us consistent access to the elements of both lists.
+Also this pattern is implemented how we learnt in the lecture.
+We created the iterator interface and two classes which are called PieceIterator and PlayerIterator, with the important corresponding functions hasnext() and next().
+We then implemented two functions (createPieceIterator and CreatePlayerIterator) in our game class which create the respective iterator instance.

 2. Class diagram:
 ![Iterator](./img/iterator_classdiagram.JPG)